Muon decay and neutrino mass: The decay rate

-where $G$ is the Fermi constant, ${u}_e (u_\mu)$ is the electron (muon) spinor with energy-momentum and spin p,s (k,t), while $q_1$ and $q_2$ are the tetramomenta of the two neutrinos and $s_1, s_2$ are their spin components.
+where $G_F$ is the Fermi constant, ${u}_e (u_\mu)$ is the electron (muon) spinor with energy-momentum and spin p,s (k,t), while $q_1$ and $q_2$ are the fourmomenta of the electron and muon neutrino, respectively, and $s_1, s_2$ are their spin components.

 The decay rate is